What gifts do you buy a travel lover for Christmas?

 If you’re buying a gift for a travel lover who has never yet encountered packing cubes then prepare to blow their minds!

 I cannot tell you how much I love packing cubes.
-If you are packing a suitcase, they are the best way of keeping your clothes neatly folder – and not horribly creased – and organised; no pulling out every item in your suitcase in the hunt for that one shirt.
+If you are packing a suitcase, they are the best way of keeping your clothes neatly folded – and not horribly creased – and organised; no pulling out every item in your suitcase in the hunt for that one shirt.

 I’ve found that three mediums and one small fit perfectly into a carry-on sized suitcase, but if they tend to travel with larger luggage, you may well want to invest in a couple of large sizes too.

 Ok, so if you’re buying for someone who travels with a rucksack, ignore the above; those bad boys won’t fit!
 Instead, treat them to a couple of the Sea to Summit Compression Sacks.

 Most people use these as a replacement for the stuff sack that comes with your sleeping bag, but I’ve found them to be essential for packing your clothes, towels and other soft but bulky items in my rucksack.

 Not only do they fit the shape of a rucksack better than packing cubes, these compression sacks help fit more items in as the straps on the outside of the sacks allow it to squeeze it right down, leaving plenty of extra space in the rucksack.
 I would suggest either medium or large sizes to fit best in a rucksack.

 I’ve been using mine for five years now and I honestly don’t use my rucksack without them!